 You see, we’d never taken a long road trip with our kids.
 I truly had no idea how they might act or how many times we might have to stop with four boys ages 4-9 (at the time).
 But camping in the Great Smoky Mountains was on Handsome Hubby’s wishlist.
 So, after we worked out logistics, I got to planning some sanity savers for the car.

-Now that we’ve done this several times, I feel like we have a great system and clever road trip ideas for kids that will keep everyone in the vehicle happy with just the right amount of stimulation!
+Now that we’ve done this several times, I feel like we have a great system and clever ideas for long car rides that will keep everyone in the vehicle happy with just the right amount of stimulation!

 First, we write down every hour we anticipate being on the road on post-it notes and stick them on the windows like this: